 Questions from panel:

 What is proportion of individuals that have received flu vaccinations in Virginia.
-48% of adults 18 and older received a flu shot last year which is same as prior year.
-The percentage of health care workers receiving flu vaccine is higher, approximating 80%.
+Approximately 48% of adults 18 and older received a flu shot last year which is roughly the same as prior year.
 Virginia’s rate is slightly higher than the nationwide rate for adults.
+The percentage of health care workers receiving flu vaccine is typically higher, approximating 80%.

 Is there any data why people in general do not get flu shots?
 Not known

-Do military hospitals report to VDH?
-Not known.
-(Answer:
+Do military hospitals report to VDH (about influenza vaccination rates)?
+Will check on that answer..
+(Answer: Regarding reporting specific to HCW influenza vaccination rates, we do not get data for military hospitals in Virgina, but is a goal we’d like to achieve.
+The current VDH reporting requirements are particular to acute care hospitals that report under a specific CMS quality reporting program.
+Military hospitals do not report under that CMS program.
+HOwver, they do report to the National Healthcare Safety Network (NHSN).
+Although CDC has confirmed that they are getting data from military hospitals in NHSN, VDH is not getting those data.)

 Does VDH have vaccination rates for elementary schools?
-Not, schools are not required to report.
+Not, schools are not required to report.They are only required to report certain data elements pertinent to school-required vaccinations.

 Ebola Virus Disease Planning Bob Mauskapf, Director, Office of